 Unite For Sight works with five eye clinic partners in Ghana, three in India, and one in Honduras.
 Follow daily dispatches on Facebook from Crystal Eye Clinic's Unite For Sight outreaches in Ghana.

-Our innovative programs have provided the highest quality of care to 1.7 million of the world's poorest people, including 74,226 sight-restoring surgeries since 2005.
-During 2012, Unite For Sight worked with our partner eye clinics to provide eye care to more than 200,000 patients, including 12,373 sight-restoring surgeries.
+Our innovative programs have provided the highest quality of care to 1.9 million of the world's poorest people, including more than 97,071 sight-restoring surgeries since 2005.
+During 2012, for example, Unite For Sight worked with our partner eye clinics to provide eye care to more than 200,000 patients, including 12,373 sight-restoring surgeries.